MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

 Pattern matching
 ----------------

-The pattern matching notation described bellow is used to specify patterns for matching strings:
+The pattern matching notation described below is used to specify patterns for matching strings (based on :mod:`fnmatch`):

 ``?``
     Is a pattern that will match any single character.
 For example,